angt/glorytun/README.md

 ### Mini HowTo

-Glorytun does not touch network configuration of its interface, It only tries to set the MTU when it receives packets (it doesn't rely on ICMP Next-hop MTU).
+Glorytun does not touch network configuration of its interface, It only tries to set the MTU when it receives packets, it doesn't rely on ICMP Next-hop MTU to avoid black holes.
 It is up to the user to do it according to the tools available on his system (systemd-networkd, netifd, ...).
 This also allows a wide variety of configurations.